Hopscotch: India: Kith-Kith

 In India, hopscotch is also called Kith-Kith, Stapu, Langdi in the Hindi-speaking areas, or Ekhaat Duhaat or Ekka Dukka in Bengal, Tipri Pani in Maharashtra, Kunte bille in Karnataka, Paandi in Tamil Nadu, and Tokkudu Billa in Andhra Pradesh and Telangana.
 These games have similar principles in that players must hop on one foot and must throw the marker in the right square.
 The game is enjoyed by kids throughout the country.

 New York City: Potsy

 Potsy is the name of a hopscotch game that was played in New York City.
 The name probably refers to a "potsherd" that was used as a marker.

 Brazil: Amarelinha

 In Brazil, this game is called Amarelinha.

-Chile: Luche
+Spanish-speaking countries

+In Spain, and several South American countries (Argentina, Bolivia, Costa Rica, Ecuador, Guatemala, Honduras, Nicaragua, Panama, Uruguay), the name of the hopscotch game is "Rayuela", However, it may also be known as golosa (as in Colombia) or charranca.
 In Chile, this game is called Luche.

-Australian hop scotch

-In Australia, hopscotch is played in stages.
-The first stage is played by hopping per the standard rules.
-Once this stage is complete, the player is promoted to the next stage called "jumps" where the player jumps into each square with two feet.
-The final stage is the most difficult stage called "sizzles", which is similar to jumps except the legs are crossed.
-The first player to complete all three stages wins.
-If a player touches a line, he is demoted to the start of his current stage.
-For younger players, "helps" can be used.
-These are lines typically extended at the sides between squares 2 and 3 so younger players can use these to get closer to throwing the "tortoise " into the required square.

-Latin America: Rayuela

-In Argentina, Colombia, Costa Rica, Ecuador, Guatemala, Honduras, Nicaragua, Panama, Uruguay, and Spain the name of the hopscotch game is "Rayuela", but following some cultural evolution, in Chile this name now is applied to a throwing game.
+(Following some cultural evolution, "rayuela" is now applied to a throwing game in Chile.)
+In Mexico, the game is called bebeleche (mamaleche) meaning "drink milk" or avioncito meaning "little plane", after its shape.
+In Cuba and in Puerto Rico it is called "La Peregrina" In the Andean region of Bolivia, it is called "La Thunkuna".